 The pharmacy also allows online CVS shoppers to also pick up their pharmacy orders in a dedicated mobile order lane or via a drive-thru.
 The service was only available in select stores.

 CVS first launched a curbside pickup program in April 2016, called CVS Express, that only worked when shoppers place an order via the CVS Pharmacy app.
 It has since shuttered that program.

 “We made the decision to discontinue that program at all participating locations in late 2018 after an evaluation of our service offerings and focusing more on at home delivery,” the spokeswoman says.

-The new store pick-up program is designed to work with Curbside, which offers a store-pickup app used by retailers including Target Corp. as well as at least 25 stores at the Glendale Galleria mall in the Los Angeles area.
-Consumers can order products from participating merchants in the Curbside app and pick them up outside thestore.
-This is the first time a retailer has incorporated Curbside services into its own branded app.
+The pick-up program initially worked with vendor Curbside, which offered a store-pickup app that worked with at least 25 stores at the Glendale Galleria mall in the Los Angeles area.
+Consumers could order products from participating merchants in the Curbside app and pick them up outside the store.
+CVS was the retailer to incorporate Curbside services into its own branded app.

-For now, the program is available at CVS stores in San Francisco, Charlotte, N.C., and Atlanta.
+The program initially launched at CVS stores in San Francisco, Charlotte, N.C., and Atlanta.
 As part of the deal CVS also is investing in Curbside but it did not say how much.